Home / Destinations / Singapore / The Perfect 5 Day Singapore Itinerary

 Singapore Zoo, the River Safari and the Night Safari are all grouped next to each other around an hour away from the centre of Singapore.

 The shuttle bus runs every ten minutes and takes around 15 minutes to reach the zoo.
-Journeys cost S$1 dollar, but you will need an ez-link card to pay the fare.
+Journeys cost S$1 dollar, but you cannot pay in cash and will need an ez-link card or credit card to pay the fare.

 If you need even more inspiration, here are some extra ideas to make the most of your five days in Singapore that we couldn’t cram into our itinerary: